nostr-protocol/nips/xx.md

 - `website` is an external url to a website related to the track.
 - `duration` is the duration of the audio track, in seconds.
 - `published_at` is a timestamp representing the track's original publish date.
+- `genre` and `subgenre` are the names of the genre and subgenre respectively.

 Events may also include one or more [NIP 32](./32.md) `l` tags for denoting people involved in the creation of the track.
 The value of these tags SHOULD be pubkeys, but MAY be plain text values if a pubkey is not available.
 If a pubkey is available, an alternative plain text value SHOULD NOT be included.